Thorf1nn/pokedex_javascript/README.md

 The first Innovative Epitech Hub Project

-<br />It's my first javascipt project
+<br />It's my first javascript project

 ## Goal 🎯

-The project goal is to made a pokedex in js with vanilla.
+The project goal is to made a pokedex in vanilla js.

 For this, i fetch an api : https://pokeapi.co/